alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 I've previously written about [my uncertainty canon][ucanon], as in books that have shaped my thinking on the topic of uncertainty.
-That was a list of psychology books, because I found that subject to provide the best insights regarding uncertainty (second ranked subject is statistics, just FYI).
-A straightforward next step is to think about the uncertain world of business, investment, strategy, and so on.
+That was a list of psychology books, because I find that subject to provide the best insights regarding uncertainty (second ranked subject is statistics).
+A straightforward next step is to think about the uncertain world of business, investment, strategy, markets, and so on.
 Unfortunately, I managed to fool myself into reading too many books from that humongous genre called "business", the vast majority of which was useless at best, and utterly untrue at worst.
 Nevertheless, I've settled on three books that taught me a trinity of truths.
 I